Case Study: Tiny House Trailer Design

 Insulation

 Our answer?
-Integrate floor supports right into the trailer frame.
+Integrate the floor supports within the trailer frame.
 That is not so unique, but we also combine it with making the frame both easier and faster to build.
-And, we make it so there is no direct connection of metal to the floor, establishing a thermal envelope for the floor.
-(Exception, the walls must be supported directly, so only wood layers are between the metal and the wall footers.)
+And, we make it so there is no direct connection of metal to the floor, so it is easy for you to establish a thermal envelope for the floor.
+(Exception, the walls must be supported directly, so at the perimeter, only wood layers are between the metal and the wall footers.)

-Interestingly, our method also assures a better, straighter and flatter floor.
-So, what’s the trade-off?
+Interestingly, this method also assures a better, straighter and flatter floor.
+So, what is the trade-off?
 There are two:

-- Second, the build process has an advanced technique for cutting for the main beams.
+- Second, the build process requires an advanced technique for cutting for the main beams.
 At Synthesis, we often use laser or waterjet cutting to build specialty manufacturing machines.
-Since we know the value, we bring this technique to the Tiny House Trailer.
-After getting the beams cut, construction is easier, more consistent, and gives a lower house floor.
+Since we know the value of these techniques, we bring it to the Tiny House Trailer design.
+After getting the beams cut, construction is much easier, more consistent, stronger, and gives a lower house floor.
+Plus it takes a lot less cutting, measuring, and welding.

 Addressing Space in the Tiny House Trailer Design

-As a side note, if space is a concern, our plans have more than just a low floor.
-The lower floor allows more vertical space, it’s true, but that’s not all.
+As a side note, if the house interior space is a concern, our plans have more than just a low floor.
+Of course the lower floor allows more vertical space, but that's not all.
 Using the full legal width is another.
-Our plans have frames that are 1″ less (each side) than the legal limit.
+Our plans have frames that are 1" less (each side) than the legal limit.
 That allows outside finishing, like siding, to extend over and cover the frame edges within the limit.

 The Right Support In The Right Places